-After all, it won’t be long before you end up clicking on that Word document or useful website again.
+After all, it won’t be long before you click on that Word document or useful website again.

 Even when tabs and applications are only opened in the background, your laptop uses memory and other resources to ensure they’re ready for you.

-Unfortunately, having multiple inactive tabs and open applications can drain your laptop’s battery extremely quickly.
+Unfortunately, multiple inactive tabs and open applications can quickly drain your laptop’s battery.

 With this in mind, make it a habit to close apps or tabs you aren’t actively using.

 When your laptop functions inefficiently due to an outdated operating system, it can use excessive battery power.